IslamoAshraf/blog-web-app-backend/tasks.md

 - user can deactivate his account
 - view advertising

-# 3-	Admin(inserted manual first time in DB with role superAdmin)
+# 3-Admin(inserted manual first time in DB with role superAdmin)
 - Get users List
 - Add other admin with role admin ( super Admin only)
 - Get admin list  (superAdmin only)